 A waterproof shell is an essential part of your rainy day hiking outfit.
 You should have a waterproof rain jacket to keep you both dry and warm.

-Even if it’s not cold, an exterior waterproof jacket is essential.
+Even if it’s not cold, a good waterproof jacket is essential.
 You can still catch a chill (or hypothermia) from being wet in seemingly warm weather.

-This waterproof lightweight rain jacket comes in many colors and sizes.
+This lightweight water-resistant jacket comes in many colors and sizes.
 It has a slim fit and a hood to keep water out, even in windy rainy conditions.